usdoj-crt/beta-ada/_pages/notices/_posts/2024-08-08-mde-fact-sheet.md

 MDE Standards. expandable %}

-- The rule generally requires all MDE that state and local government entities purchase, lease, or otherwise acquire after the rule goes into effect to be accessible, until the entities have the amount of accessible MDE specified in the rule.
+- The rule generally requires all MDE that state and local government entities purchase, lease, or otherwise acquire after October 8, 2024 to be accessible, until the entities have the amount of accessible MDE specified in the rule.
 - State and local government entities may choose to acquire additional accessible MDE as long as they have the amount specified in the rule.